shadoxxhd/steamworkshopdownloader/README.md

 ## USAGE

 Download the release, extract and run "downloader.exe".
-Enter the app ID of the game (see below) and one or more workshop IDs or URLs, then press "Download".
+Enter one or more workshop URLs, then press "Download".

 The files will be downloaded to the `steamcmd/steamapps/workshop/content/<appID>/<workshop ID>` folder.

-Right now, only single items are supported (no batch downloading of collections yet).

-### App ID

-To find out the app ID of a game, go to its store page and look at the URL.
-The number after `/app/` is the app ID (eg. `https://store.steampowered.com/app/281990/Stellaris/` means the app ID of stellaris is 281990).
+Collections are also supported now.

 ### WARNING